How to start a cleaning business in Canada: your guide

 - Initial advertising and branding

 The Canadian Small Business Financing Program helps small businesses get loans.
-You can borrow up to $1.15 million if you are eligible.
+You can borrow up to $1.15 million if you're eligible.

 5. Get cleaning equipment and supplies

-Your specialization will determine the equipment you need.
 Invest in quality, reliable tools that are easy to repair.
-Find a good vendor for your cleaning products and consider buying in bulk to save money.
-This will be one of your biggest initial investments, so plan accordingly.
+Find a good vendor for your cleaning products and buy in bulk to save money.

 6. Set your pricing strategy